Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 These weren’t malicious.
 They weren’t spammy on purpose.
 They were the digital equivalent of that high school friend who means well but still forwards you chain emails and uses Comic Sans unironically.
 Bless them, but I couldn’t let them tank my reputation.

 This part took hours.
-I scoured footers, widget areas, plugins, and Frankenstein codebases I hadn’t touched since Obama was in office.
+I scoured footers, widget areas, and Frankenstein codebases I hadn’t touched since Obama was in office.
 But each one made the weight feel lighter.

 “It’s not you”, I whispered with each firm keystroke.
 “It’s my domain authority.”